 3. Go fishing

-Another thing the island is known for its sea trout fishing.
+Another thing the island is known for is its sea trout fishing.
 There are many peaceful beaches where you can try your luck, but first of all, you will need a fishing license – this can be bought at the Tourist Office in Aeroskobing or online: www.fisketegn.dk

 4. Eat apricot ice cream at Café Aroma